Restaurants in Cambridgeshire-Brix and Mortar, Provenance Kitchen Review

-The school holidays- the perfect excuse for a long overdue visit to Provenance Kitchen’s Brix and Mortar restaurant.
+The school holidays- the perfect excuse to visit one of the fabulous restaurants in Cambridgeshire and for a long overdue visit to Provenance Kitchen’s restaurant.
 Having (on many occasions) enjoyed the food from the silver Airstream, I was excited to see how this transferred into a restaurant setting.
-On to our Provenance Kitchen review!

-Enter through the deli area and into the main restaurant where you can enjoy the open plan kitchen with its wood fired hearth.
-Do make sure that you look at the amazing gardens- we chose to eat here as it was such a glorious day and those hammocks were calling!
+Enter through the deli area and into the main restaurant.
+Here you can enjoy the open plan kitchen with its wood fired hearth.
+Do make sure that you look at the amazing gardens too.
+We chose to eat here as it was such a glorious day and those hammocks were calling!